 - Surgery to remove the thyroid gland

-Your kitty’s prognosis for hyperthyroidism will generally be good with appropriate therapy, administered early.
-In some cases, complications with other organs can worsen the prognosis.
+The prognosis for feline hyperthyroidism is generally good with appropriate therapy and treatment, administered early.
+In some cases, the condition can lead to complications with other organs, which can worsen the prognosis.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.